Check the Apps & Aviation section for pictures and videos of my flying down under!

 • Obtain an ASIC

-The former can be done (and I did it once) but depending on where in Australia you intend to go, it increases the planning effort and can even make it impossible to fly along your intended route.
+The former can be done (and I did it twice) but depending on where in Australia you intend to go, it increases the planning effort and can even make it impossible to fly along your intended route.
 The main concern here is fuel availability.
 There are many areas where you would have enough non-security-controlled airports to land, but none of them has fuel (or they have, but only for local airplanes or delivered on-demand by a fuel truck - this will be very, very expensive).
 So you are very restricted in your choice of route.
 A trip through the outback may become impossible if you cannot land at Ayers Rock or Alice Springs where you can be sure they have fuel.
 That said, some of the bigger airports allow you to land without an ASIC, but then you have to get permission before and you will always be escorted by someone which will incur a substantial fee.
 Furthermore, this will only be valid for one airport and you have to make provisions at every airport.
 Besides, there are some who do not allow that at all.
-So the much better way, even if it sounds hard to do at first, is to....

---- UPDATE NOVEMBER 2018 --- At the moment, you can only apply for an ASIC if you are IN Australia at the time of application!
-So that makes it almost impossible to get one as a foreign pilot, unless you are able to spend three months in Australia.
+--- UPDATE August 2024 --- At the moment, to complete your ASIC application you have to be IN Australia to show the relevant documents in person!
+Also, CASA does not process ASIC applications anymore but has licenced issuing bodies for that now.
+I think you can apply from abroad but will eventuall be required to appear somewhere in person and the security clearance process will only start afterwards.
+So that makes it almost impossible to get one as a foreign pilot, unless you are able to spend some time in Australia.
 Contact with CASA revealed that they are aware of that problem for foreign pilots but I don't know if they are going to do something about it.
 So right now, from abroad, you can only apply for an AVID, again prohibiting you to fly into security controlled aiports!
 By the way, a security check is now a requirement for all pilots, so you will need one to have your CoV issued.

 APPLY FOR AN AVID/ASIC: This is the official CASA page describing what documents you need to apply for an AVID/ASIC: